ABOUT ELIZABETH WATERMAN

 Photographer Elizabeth Waterman

-Waterman’s work has been exhibited internationally in New York, London, Paris, Sydney, and Los Angeles, and has been featured in publications including The Los Angeles Times, British Journal of Photography, Creative Boom, and L’Oeil de La Photographie.
+Waterman’s work has been exhibited internationally, including in New York, London, Paris, Sydney, and Los Angeles, and has appeared in The Los Angeles Times, British Journal of Photography, Creative Boom, and L’Oeil de la Photographie.
 She holds a B.A. in Fine Art from the University of Southern California and was born in Taos, New Mexico.

 EXHIBITIONS